JorgeCastilloPrz/jorgecastilloprz.github.io/androidcourse/pill13/index.md

 </manifest>
 ```

-I'm omitting the attributes on the `manifest` and `application` tags to make it more readable since we have already seen those.
+> I'm omitting the attributes on the `manifest` and `application` tags to make it more readable since we have already seen those.

 See how we're referencing the Activity with a path relative to the package name.
-In this case it's in the root of the package.
+In this case it's in the root of the package, so `.LoginActivity` it is.

 Also note how we can pick a label for the activity so it shows by default in the top bar.
 We are referencing the app name for it from a string resource.
 This is how we store texts in Android.
 You can cmd (or ctrl) + click on it to navigate and see its content.

-The most important thing here is the `intent-filter`
+And finally the most important thing here: The `intent-filter` 🤔

+### Brief intro to Intents

+Android uses a system based on the so called "Intents" to trigger actions.
+These actions can be performed by the same app **or a different one**.

+Intents can be **explicit**, where we declare the exact application or component that will satisfy the intent.
+These are frequently used to perform actions within our own app, like starting activities (navigation), broadcasting messages, starting services, or similar things.

+Intents can also be **implicit**.
+These don't name a specific component but declare a general action to be performed.
+These **allow other apps to handle it**.
+This is where "Intent filters" come into play.

 ### Our first Intent filter

+Intent filters allow us to expose apps as ready to handle a given category of intent.
+If multiple apps expose themselves as ready to handle the same category, all of them will appear as alternatives to pick from in the menu whenever we trigger the intent.

+> Remember that share sheet in Android where you need pick an app from a list?

-Android uses a system based on "intent filters" to know how to treat an app.
-Intents reflect actions that can be used to launch an app, a service, broadcast a message, and more.
-There is a lot of literature about intents and we'll learn about many, but we're only interested on this one for now.
+There is a lot of literature about intents and we'll learn about many, but we're only interested on this one for now 👇

 ```xml
 <intent-filter>